JCVenterInstitute/VIGOR4/README.md

 VIGOR4 (Viral Genome ORF Reader) is a Java application to predict protein sequences encoded in viral genomes.<br>
 VIGOR4 determines the protein coding sequences by sequence similarity searching against curated viral protein databases.<br>

-This project is funded by The National Institute of Allergy and Infectious Diseases (NIH / DHHS) under Contract No.HHSN272201400028C and is a collaboration between Northrop Grumman Health IT, J. Craig Venter Institute, Vecna Technologies and supported by the National Institute Of Allergy And Infectious Diseases of the National Institutes of Health under Award Number U19AI110819
+This project is funded by the National Institute Of Allergy And Infectious Diseases of the National Institutes of Health under Award Number U19AI110819 and Contract Number HHSN272201400028C and is a collaboration between Northrop Grumman Health IT, J. Craig Venter Institute, and Vecna Technologies.

 ### VIGOR4 currently annotates the following viruses:
 * Influenza (A & B for human, avian, and swine)